alex-1987/dyndns-docker-client/README.md

 This project is a flexible DynDNS client for various providers (e.g. Cloudflare, ipv64, DuckDNS, NoIP, Dynu) and runs as a Docker container.
 It supports IPv4 and optionally IPv6, regularly checks the public IP, and updates DNS records at the configured services.

+**How it works:** The client checks your public IP address every `timer` seconds (default: 300).
+If the IP has changed since the last check, it updates all configured providers.
+If the IP has not changed, no update is sent (unless configured otherwise).
+All actions, errors, and notifications are logged.

 ---

 ## Features